MarkPflug/Sylvan/docs/Sylvan.Data.Csv.md

 _Overlarge Records_

-There is one scenario where the CsvDataReader will fail to parse data: when a single record doesn't fit entirely within the internal buffer.
+CsvDataReader will fail to parse data in a record doesn't fit entirely within the internal buffer.
 The buffer size can be configured however, so unusually large records can be accomodated by providing a larger buffer.

 _Missing Fields_